ULTRA GUT-FRIENDLY HIGH-PROTEIN

 Mix the Dry Base

-In a large bowl, whisk together tigernut flour, pea protein powder, white rice flour, baking powder, baking soda, cinnamon, and sea salt.
-Break up any protein powder clumps.
+In a large bowl, whisk together tigernut flour, pea protein powder, oat flour, green banana flour, acacia fiber, PHGG, konjac glucomannan, collagen peptides, baking powder, baking soda, cinnamon, turmeric, black pepper, and salt.
+Break up any protein powder clumps — all the fiber powders blend right in.

 Combine Wet Ingredients